UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

 #### Top Level Expression
 Top level expressions in Kaleidoscope are transformed into an anonymous function definition by the AstBuilder.
-Since this chapter is focused on generating the IR module there isn't any special handling needed for a top level expression.
-They are simply just another function definition.
+Since this chapter is focused on generating the IR module there isn't any special handling needed for a top level expression - they are simply just another function definition.
+(JIT execution of the top level expression comes in the next chapter)

 ### Constant expression
 In Kaleidoscope all values are floating point and constants are represented in LLVM IR as [ConstantFP](xref:Llvm.NET.Values.ConstantFP)